Skip to content

 Section titled “Step 7: Deploy JEA To More Target Servers With GPO”

-Only do this after the manual test target works.
+Only continue after the manual test target works.

 Create or select an OU that contains the servers that should become JEA targets.